 Using Excel VBA is going to get a bit technical - this is not very friendly for the non-programmers among us.
 VBA works by running macros, step-by-step procedures written in Excel Visual Basic.
-To scrape data from website to Excel using VBA, we need to build or get some VBA script to send some request to web pages and get returned data from these web pages.
+To scrape data from websites to Excel using VBA, we need to build or get some VBA script to send some request to web pages and get returned data from these web pages.
 It’s common to use VBA with XMLHTTP and regular expressions to parse the web pages.
-For Windows you can use VBA with WinHTTP or InternetExplorer to scrape data from website to Excel.
+For Windows, you can use VBA with WinHTTP or InternetExplorer to scrape data from websites to Excel.

 With some patience and some practice, you would find it worthwhile to learn some Excel VBA code and some HTML knowledge to make your web scraping into Excel much easier and more time-saving for automating the repetitive work.
 There’s a plentiful amount of material and learning forums for you to learn how to write VBA code online and you could search and use some ready-to-use VBA script directly as well.

 Automated Web Scraping Tools

-For someone who is just looking for a quick tool to scrape data off pages to Excel and not trying to set up the VBA code yourself, I’d strong recommend automated web scraping tools like Octoparse.
+For someone who is just looking for a quick tool to scrape data off pages to Excel and not trying to set up the VBA code yourself, I’d strongly recommend automated web scraping tools like Octoparse.
 With these tools, you can scrape data and export them into Excel worksheets either directly or via API.
-No need to learn coding and most of the web scraping tools are easy to use.
-You can pick one of those web scraping freeware to get started with getting data from website immediately and export the data scraped into Excel.
+No need to learn to code and most of the web scraping tools are easy to use.
+You can pick one of those web scraping freeware to get started with getting data from websites immediately and export the data scraped into Excel.
 Different web scraping tools would have its pros and cons and you can choose the perfect one to fit your needs.
 The below video shows how to leverage an automated web scraping tool to extract web data to excel efficiently.

 Check out this post and try out these TOP 30 free web scraping tools